EnigmaCurry/curlbomb/README.md

 Copies file(s) from the remote SOURCE path to the local DEST path.
 If a directory is specified, all child paths will be copied recursively.

+If DEST path is unspecified, files/directories will be copied to the working directory of wherever curlbomb was run.

 Exclude patterns can be specified like tar(1)